NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/writingReqs.md

 2. Condition.
 The optional *condition* field is a boolean expression that further constrains when the requirement response is to occur.
 The boolean expression is in terms of variables.
 [Condition Help Menu](./examples/condition.md)

 3. Timing.
 The optional *timing* field specifies when the response shall happen, relative to the scope and condition.
-Timing can be *immediately*, *eventually*, *always*, *never*, *within N time units*,  *for N time units*, or *after N time units*.
-The latter means that the response happens _N_ time units from the beginning of the requirement's period, and does not happen before that; i.e., does not happen for *N-1* time units after the beginning of the period.
+Timing can be *immediately*, *eventually*, *always*, *never*, *within N time units*,  *for N time units*, *after N time units*, *until*, or *before*.
+The timing *after* means that the response happens _N_ time units from the beginning of the requirement's period, and does not happen before that; i.e., does not happen for *N-1* time units after the beginning of the period.
 [Timing Help Menu](./examples/timing.md)

 > __Note:__ The Boolean operators allowed in the Boolean expression condition and response fields are: `!` (negation), `&` (conjunction), `|` (disjunction), `xor` (exclusive or),  `->` (implication), `<->` (equivalence).
 An alternative for implication is `if p then q`.
 The numeric comparison operators are `=, !=, <, >, <=, >=`.
 The numeric operators are `+, -, *, /, mod`, and `^` (exponentiation).
 Numerical terms and predicates are in standard form; e.g., `f(x,y)`,  `p(x,y,z)`.